Yemen records first coronavirus case in Taiz province as virus spreads

-Yemen is already grappling with the world's largest humanitarian crisis caused by the war between a Saudi-led coalition and the Houthi group that ousted the government from power in the capital, Sanaa, in late 2014.
+The poor country is already grappling with the world's biggest humanitarian crisis caused by the war between a Saudi-led coalition and the Houthi group that ousted the government from power in the capital, Sanaa, in late 2014.
 The World Health Organisation has said it fears the worst about the COVID-19 impact in Yemen as its population has some of the lowest levels of immunity and most acute vulnerability to disease compared with other countries.

 Around 80% of the population, or 24 million people, rely on humanitarian aid and 10 million are at risk of starvation.
-Disease is rife and some like dengue fever share the same symptoms as the novel coronavirus, making it harder to detect.
-Yemen is also split into rival power centres.
+The disease is rife and some like dengue fever share the same symptoms as the novel coronavirus, making it harder to detect.
+Yemen is split into rival power centers.
 On Wednesday the Aden-based government's emergency coronavirus committee voiced concern that Houthi officials were not admitting to a coronavirus outbreak in Sanaa.
 The group's health authorities said all suspected cases there had tested negative for COVID-19.

+Houthi authorities sent a letter to the U.N. humanitarian coordinator in Yemen, dated April 30 and seen by Reuters, requesting at least 250,000 swabs and 100,000 polymerase chain reaction (PCR) tests and 15 PCR testing devices.
+Yemeni authorities have upgraded 37 hospitals across the country with makeshift coronavirus wings but there is a shortage of testing kits, ventilators, and hospital beds.

 - READ MORE ON: